Guides

 Solar energy systems can help you save on your taxes by providing you with a tax deduction.

-The federal government offers a tax credit for homeowners that install solar energy systems.
+The federal government gives homeowners a tax credit for installing solar energy systems.

 The tax credit is equal to 30% of the cost of the system.